RIM says faces email service problems in EMEA

-(Reuters) - Blackberry maker Research In Motion suffered service problems in Europe on Friday, just as its key rival Apple (AAPL.O) started sales of its new iPhone around the world.
+Sept 21 (Reuters) - Blackberry maker Research In Motion suffered service problems in Europe on Friday, just as its key rival Apple started sales of its new iPhone around the world.

 “Some users in Europe, Middle East & Africa are experiencing issues with their BlackBerry service,” the Canadian firm tweeted from its British twitter account.